Ryan5453/demucs/README.md

 ### For Command Line Users

-If you want to use Demucs primarily as a command-line tool to separate audio tracks:
+If you want to use Demucs as a command-line tool to separate audio tracks:

 #### Install UV (Recommended)